 How to get backspin on a golf ball

-Backspin is one of the tricker skills to master in golf, but take the time to learn it and you’ll see how much it improves your game.
-For me personally I’d say learning how to get spin on the ball really helped me to drive my game to the next level and took roughly 6 shots off my handicap.
+Backspin is one of the trickier skills to master in golf but take the time to learn it and you’ll see how much it improves your game.
+For me personally, I’d say learning how to get spin on the ball really helped me to drive my game to the next level and took roughly 6 shots off my handicap.